-8. REVIEW
+8 REVIEW

-The contents of this Plan shall be reviewed and updated at least once every two years to ensure that the material continues to be relevant and up to date.
-The updated Plan is forwarded to WRC for approval.
+The contents of this Plan shall be reviewed and updated at least once every two years as required by condition 6 of Resource Consent 109741 (Favona) and to ensure that the material continues to be relevant and up to date.
+The updated Plan is forwarded to WRC for approval, as required by the consent conditions.